Frequently asked questions

 Once you receive an offer, you can find useful information on the offer-holder's webpage.
 You may need to apply for an ATAS certificate (this is free of charge) if it is required for the course that you applied for.
 Your Postgraduate Admissions team will confirm this in their offer email and will provide you with the information you need to apply for ATAS.

-Once you have accepted an unconditional offer, about 3-4 months prior to your course start date you will receive an email from the PG Admissions team asking whether you require a CAS (Confirmation of Acceptance for Studies- this is a virtual number that the University will give to you in order for you to apply for a Tier 4 Student Visa to study in the UK).
-There is a video presentation available to help you understand the process of requesting a CAS.
+Once you have accepted an unconditional offer, about 3-4 months prior to your course start date you will receive an email from the PG Admissions team asking whether you require a CAS (Confirmation of Acceptance for Studies- this is a virtual number that the University will give to you in order for you to apply for a Student Visa to study in the UK).

-Please take great care when preparing for your Tier 4 visa application to ensure it is successful.
+Please take great care when preparing for your Student visa application to ensure it is successful.
 If you are in the UK at that time, you may wish to make a request to meet an Adviser in our team to help you with the visa application process.